 Yes, and they still, up to 2019, have not published these benchmarks as we covered in the article The Hidden Issue with the SD HANA Benchmark.

 The pattern is clear; SAP will allow no benchmark to be published that does not show HANA as superior to other databases.
 This explains why no benchmark has been published even 5.5 years after this article.

 d) SAP says that instead “[they] are working on a new set of benchmarks, which is more suitable for Suite on HANA”.
 Interesting.
 If they were truly confident that HANA has the superior OLTP performance that they claim, not just great OLAP performance, then why not publish HANA results for the SD benchmark as well instead of all the bluster?
 Shouldn’t customers be allowed to compare?

 Furthermore, both IBM and SAP work this way.
 Both SAP and IBM operate under the principle of applying leverage to maximize how much they can extract from customers.
-It is logical from IBM to ask SAP to behave ethically, but also highly hypocritical as IBM like SAP have a long tradition of putting their interests in front of customers’ interests.
+It is logical from IBM to ask SAP to behave ethically but also highly hypocritical as IBM, like SAP, has a long tradition of putting their interests in front of customers’ interests.

 For those interested, this video is quite interested in the history of maximizing shareholder value.

 e) The non-appearance of said “more suitable” benchmark, originally promised for Q3 yet still to appear half way through Q4.
 I seems it’s proving harder than they thought to find a benchmark that showcases HANA’s superiority!
 SAP should publish an SD benchmark for HANA in the interim.

 Obviously HANA OLTP performance will improve in time, since SAP will rewrite its code to push logic into the database (i.e. a stored procedure approach) while opting not to do the same for rival databases.
 This will help disguise the fact the column store is inefficient for OLTP purposes.
 Meanwhile, it seems that hype and spin must cover the gaps.”